microsoft/project-oagents/samples/support-center/README.md

 **1. Initial Inquiry**

-- Customer initiates a session with the Dispatcher Agent.
+- Customer initiates a session with the Support Center team.
+Their first interaction is with a Dispatcher Agent
 - Dispatcher Agent identifies the type of inquiry and dispatches to the appropriate sub-agent.

 **2. Authentication**